Charlie-PKU/Charlie-PKU.github.io/research.md

 - **Main Contribution**

-  - **Skill-Mapping**: Update t-test codes, write up analytics, infographic in construction sector
+  - **Syrian Returnees**: update t-test codes of skills mapping, write up analytics, infographic in construction sector; analyze the determinants of return
-  - **Livelihoods**: Finish the Zaatari Informal Market Assessment Report, the polishment of home-based business report
+  - **Livelihoods**: finish the Zaatari Informal Market Assessment Report and disseminate in brown bag session of office, the polishment of home-based business report
-  - **Poverty** (collaborated with [World Bank](https://www.worldbank.org/ext/en/home)): Generate the weighting for SWIFT 2025 data to correct the non-response bias
+  - **Poverty** (collaborated with [World Bank](https://www.worldbank.org/ext/en/home)): reweighting for SWIFT 2025 data to correct the non-response bias (relative to VAF 2023)
   - **Climate**: update of the methodology of the construction of Climate Vulnerability Index for VAF 2025
-  - **Miscellaneous**: Finish the summary about the Jordan pledges in 2024 Global Refugee Forum
+  - **Miscellaneous**: Finish the summary about the Jordan pledges in 2024 Global Refugee Forum...

 <br>